ycarowr/Tools/README.md

 # Tools

-The idea here is to keep inside the git submodule core generic pieces of code such as patterns or tools used across different projects in order to not reinvent the wheel every time a project starts.
+The idea for this git submodule is to keep generic pieces of code such as patterns or simple tools used across different projects in order to not reinvent the wheel every time a project starts.

-It also can sync with all projects once updated.
+# Note: Any change made in this repository has to be done with the following thought in mind:

+Once the submodule is updated the changes are automatically available to all dependent projects, which means that the code is shared across these projects.

+# TODOs:

+- Wrap each tool into a singular namespace.

+GIFs and TDD for the following tools
+- Attributes
+- Fade
+- Generic Window
+- Input
+- Patterns - Command
+- Patterns - Builder
+- Patterns - Observer (look up at GameEvents)
+- Patterns - StateMachine
+- Motion

+Only GIFS
+- GameEvents

+Only TDD
+- PrefabPooler
+- Shake
+- Trail